Optare Spectra

 705 was withdrawn in March 2007 pending the arrival of MAN / East Lancs Kinetec + 501 in July.
 It passed to Ensign (dealer) during May, and from there went to Alder Valley Travel, Alton in June.
 705 is seen below fresh after being repainted into AVT livery in July 2007.
 Thanks to Ian Davey for sending this photo by Noel Clark:

-701/2/4/6/7 were withdrawn in March 2008 upon the arrival of Scanias 841-61, and were sold to Mass through Ensign (dealer).
-701/2 had departed by 30th March, 704/6 departed on 31st March and 707 departed sometime between 9th and 16th April.
-The Scanias also displaced 708/9 to Newbury to help replace Metrobuses 455-8.
+Scanias 841-61 also displaced 708/9 to Newbury to help replace Metrobuses 455-8.
 Following delays to the delivery schedule for 841-61, which were originally to enter service in November 2007, 708 went for repaint into Newbury livery during October 2007 and entered service there on 30th.
 709 was repainted at North West Bus & Coach in early December 2007, returning on 7th December and entering service in Newbury on 11th.
+Whilst at Newbury 708/9 were named Thunderbird 2 and Thunderbird 3.

 710 went on loan to Newbury from 10th May 2008, entering service there on 13th May until returning to Reading in early June.

 Fourteen low floor Spectras were ordered in October 2001 for gradual delivery between November 2001 and March 2002.
 Nine were to operate the council tendered "DayTrack" and "NightTrack" services in a dedicated blue and white livery and the other five ordinary town services.
 These buses were Reading's first buses with the new style number plate system which does not allow fleet numbers to be included as part of the registration number.
 The buses are also in their own way revolutionary just like Reading's first Spectras were.
-Amongst the buses are the first Spectras to feature Euro 3 specifications, and are the first buses in Reading to feature Bright-Tech "Light-Tech" high visibility LED displays all round.
+Amongst the buses are the first Spectras to feature Euro 3 specifications (just 721-3 are thought to have had Euro 2 engines), and are the first buses in Reading to feature Bright-Tech "Light-Tech" high visibility LED displays all round.
 The rear display is capable of displaying exactly the same amount of information as on the front - not just the route number as had previously been standard, additionally the ultimate destination is also shown on the side.
-They have internal dot matrix displays on both decks for displaying promotional messages about the company, and the ones for the DayTrack/NightTrack services also have air conditioning.
+They have internal dot matrix displays on both decks for displaying promotional messages about the company, were the first vehicles fitted with cash vaults from new and the ones for the DayTrack/NightTrack services also had cab air conditioning.

 The first three, 721-3 entered service on 25th November 2001 in NightTrack livery, then 731-9 gradually followed and 724-5 last.
 As 731-9 started to arrive they allowed 721-3 to be sent back to Optare for repaint into LowRider livery (and 704-6/12 to Renault Trucks for repaint into standard livery).
 721 was sent back at the end of February or beginning of March and was returned to Reading in mid March, but was in standard Reading base colours rather than the modified low floor version.
 This meant that it had to be sent to Renault Trucks for rectification.